How to Stop a Partition Action

 To avoid running up the high legal fees and costs associated with a partition lawsuit, co-owners involved in real estate disputes can organize a mediation to try to resolve the dispute.
 A mediation is a non-binding private process led by a neutral third party during which the opposing parties will have an opportunity to present their cases (with help from a lawyer if they choose) and reach a resolution without involving the court.

-Mediations can be contentious and emotional, but most end in settlement, making it an effective tool for the resolution of disputes.
-But the mediator is simply a facilitator of negotiations and does not have the authority of a judge, so if the parties cannot agree on a resolution during the mediation, the only remaining option may be to bring an action for partition of real estate.
+Mediations can be contentious and emotional, but most end in a settlement, making it an effective tool for the resolution of disputes.
+It should be noted that the mediator is simply a facilitator of negotiations and does not have the authority of a judge, so if the parties cannot agree on a resolution during the mediation, the only remaining option may be to bring an action for partition of real estate.
 It is important to keep in mind that even after a partition action has been filed, the parties involved can still reach a settlement agreement outside of court through a mediation.

 Potential Outcomes of a Partition Lawsuit